sevenbitbyte/stripe-preorder-service/README.md

 # stripe-preorder-service

-A simple stripe-preorder-service to learn serverless
+A simple stripe-preorder-service to learn serverless, cognito and stripe.
+Not sure its ready for prime time, use at your risk in production.

 ### Developing